-4.3.2.8 MTSCSIINQ
+4.3.2.9 MTSCSIINQ

 The MTSCSIINQ ioctl request returns device parameter information, such as the vendor identification, product identification, and revision level.
-The argument to this request is a pointer to a buffer large enough to receive the inquiry information, at least as large as the ct_g0ing_data_t structure, defined in the /usr/include/sys/tpsc.h file.
+The argument to this request is a pointer to a buffer large enough to receive the inquiry information, at least as large as the ct_g0ing_data_t structure, defined in the /usr/include/ sys/tpsc.h file (IRIX systems) and the /usr/include/tmf/tpsc.h file (Linux systems).
 For an explanation of the inquiry data, see the device product manual for the device from which the device information is required.